Did you ever wonder how some people…

 Especially when you’re just starting out, building a network can be overwhelming and can feel like a process that will take YEARS of hard work IF you figure out how to do it in the first place.

-Luckily, there’s a shortcut that can help you build a large network in a fraction of the time.
+Luckily, there’s a shortcut that can help you build authentic relationships in a fraction of the time.

 It’s a shortcut that all of the top networking experts use, but rarely talk about… Unless you find a way to spot it in their behaviors.

 I used this shortcut when I first build my network, though I wasn’t aware I was using it.
 It just happened naturally, and I could never really pinpoint what I did…